WojtekFulmyk/mlcausality/README.md

 __mlcausality__ comes with batteries included and you will typically not have to engage in substantial preprocessing before using the package.
 All functions support the usage of scalers or transformers from the __scikit-learn__ package at various stages of the Granger causality testing process:

 * parameters `scaler_init_1` and `scaler_init_2` apply scalars to the input data and those transformations persist throughout the analysis.
-Predictions generated by the restricted and unrestricted models are not inverse-transformed and the Granger causality analysis will be performed on the non-inverse-transformed predictions and errors.
+Predictions generated by the restricted and unrestricted models are not inverse-transformed and the Granger causality analysis will be performed on the raw (that is, non-inverse-transformed) predictions and errors.
 * parameters `scaler_prelogdiff_1`, `scaler_postlogdiff_2` `scaler_postlogdiff_1`, `scaler_prelogdiff_2`, `scaler_postsplit_1` and `scaler_postsplit_2` apply scalars to the input data and those transformations do not persist throughout the analysis.
 Predictions generated by the restricted and unrestricted models are inverse-transformed and the Granger causality analysis is performed on the inverse-transformed predictions and errors.
 The names of the parameters indicate the stage at which the transformation occurs with respect to taking a logdiff (see below) or splitting the dataset into a train and test set.
 * parameter `logdiff` transforms, in a reversible way, the data by taking a log difference of all time-series.
 Predictions generated by the restricted and unrestricted models are inverse-transformed and the Granger causality analysis is performed on the inverse-transformed predictions and errors.
 * parameters `scaler_dm_1` and `scaler_dm_2` apply scalers to the design matricies of the train and test data.